May we apply for a specific level?

 Does the Conservatory offer career counseling/mentoring?

 NSB is always available to offer counsel to all students and parents.
 Parents should call the registrar to schedule a meeting.
-Students during their Junior and Senior year are counseled on how to put together their resume and encouraged to put together a video to send electronically to the selected trainee programs, universities, and companies.
+Students during their Junior and Senior year are counseled on how to put together their resume, website and encouraged to put together videos to send electronically to the selected trainee programs, universities, and companies.
 Students may hire faculty members to help with filming the audition video.

 Can my student change levels during the year?